DA 210 - Data Systems (cross-listed as CS 181)

 Monday Wednesday Friday

 Lab, activity, or coding.
 Previous assignment due by class time.
 Oral presentations, lecture.
-Quiz day.
+Discuss readings.
+Occasional quizzes.

 Week 1: Fluent Python